-In June 2012, former Charleston, S.C., teacher, foster parent, coach and youth group leader Louis Neal “Skip” ReVille pled guilty to the sexual assault of 23 boys, although the number is believed to be much higher.
+In June 2012, ReVille, in addition to being a teacher was a foster parent, coach and church youth group leader, pled guilty to the sexual assault of 23 boys, although the number is believed to be much higher.

-We believe that reckless oversight and irresponsible silence in failing to report sexual abuse is one of the worst forms of gross negligence.
+We believe the reckless oversight and irresponsible silence in failing to report sexual abuse is one of the worst forms of gross negligence.
 By not reporting ReVille’s actions, certain organizations allowed this man to continue abusing children for nearly a decade.

 As part of our efforts to help our clients find justice through civil litigation, Motley Rice attorneys committed themselves to finding out if any school, church, summer camp or other facility that employed ReVille knew about his actions and failed to notify law enforcement.